jbhammon/si507_final_project/README.md

 ![Build party](/readme_screenshots/error message two.png)
 5. The dashboard will then display for the user which types their party has no resistance to.
 For example, if there is no Pokemon in the party that has a resistance to (i.e. takes less damage from) Ice-type attacks, then "Ice" will be shown in the list for the user.
 ![Build party](/readme_screenshots/build_party_full.png)

+### I don't know pokemon at all, what should I do?
+1. Once you've started the app and navigated to http://localhost:5000/ click the link at the bottom to refresh the database.
+2. Navigate back to the home page.
+3. Type in a name for a new party, like "I'm New to Pokemon".
+4. Select the "Gold Version" option in the "Game" selection section of the form.
+5. Submit the form, and then click the link for the new party you just created.
+6. Time to add some pokemon to the party.
+Notice while you add each that the list of "types this party has no resistance to" gets shorter.
+Search for these six pokemon: Feraligatr, Ampharos, Lugia, Gengar, Steelix, and Pidgeot.
+That's the party I used in the first ever Pokemon game I played, and it should only be missing a resistance to Dark-type moves.
+7. Other potential options to add: Sudowoodo, Golem, Magmar, Rapidash
+8. Palkia is from a future generation.
+If you chose "Gold Version" correctly when you created this party, you should be told you can't add that Pokemon to this party.
+9. Any random string should tell you to check your spelling because that pokemon isn't in the database.
+10. Click on the name of any of the Pokemon currently in the party.
+You'll be shown their types and overall stats.

 ## Routes in this application
 - `/` -> this is the home page, where users see the parties they've created, and have a form available to create new ones